 Fruits and Vegetables

-How to Store: Keep uncovered in a dry dark place for up to two months or at room temperature for up to three weeks.
+How to Store: Store in a cool, dark place for up to a month.

 Fun Fact: The seeds of the squash can be roasted and enjoyed, just like pumpkin seeds.

 Nutrition Fact: Butternut squash is rich in vitamin A, which supports eye health.